 The Igorots, one of the few unconquered indigenous people of the South East Asia, have thrived in ecological harmony for centuries in the remote mountains of the Northern Philippines.
 Like many other indigenous peoples around the world, the concept of waste does not exist in their language— and consequently in the world around them.
 Instead their culture was guided by a virtue and concept known as ‘Ayyew’.

-Phenomena such as ‘pollution’, ‘poverty’ and ‘exploitation’ also did not exist in their world.
+Phenomena such as ‘pollution’, ‘poverty’ and ‘exploitation’ also did not exist in their world prior to the arrival of Spanish and American empiralists.
 Never dominated by Spanish, Japanese or American colonialists, their fierce and wise ‘Ayyew’ culture directly inspires and guides the ecobrick movement sweeping the globe.
 We consciously adapt the term to summarize and qualify the principles of the ecobrick movement.
 We feel it fills a pressing linguistic gap and helps us articulate our way forward.

-Ecobricking is a modern example of the Ayyew concept.
+Ecobricking is a modern manifestation of the Ayyew concept with regard to our personal plastic.

-Ecobricking one’s plastic is more Ayyew than recycling it– ecobricking puts the plastic to immediate local use whereas industrial recycling, involving transportation and far factories, is a longer more energy consuming process.
+For example, ecobricking one’s plastic is more Ayyew than recycling it: ecobricking puts the plastic to immediate local use whereas industrial recycling, involving transportation and far factories, is a longer more energy consuming process.
 The GEA’s development of ecobrick applications further reflects our aspiration to the virtue of Ayyew.
 Our first innovation for building modules with ecobricks was to use silicone.
 However silicone requires some (minimal) capital, and relies on non-local materials (the silicone and gun) and requires a specialized skill (using the caulking gun).
-Our latest innovation for using ecobricks uses old motorcycle innertubes– which syncs with the local cycle of consumed and disposed tires, using them to everyone’s advantage.
-This is what the Igorots would call ‘nagagut‘ (Ayyew in action).

-Inspired by this deep and powerful concept, the Global Ecobrick Alliance has developed our principles, techniques and applications around the concept of Ayyew.
-Ayyew fits in closely with global regenerative movement and has helped us develop our fundamental guiding principles.
-The concept of Ayyew assisted the Igorots to transcend the notion of ‘waste’ along with other concepts, such as ‘poverty’, ‘pollution’ and ‘contamination’.
+Inspired by this deep and powerful Igorot concept, the Global Ecobrick Alliance has developed our principles, techniques and applications around the concept of Ayyew.
+Ayyew fits in closely with regenerative philosophy and guided our development of the regenerative guiding principles. that underlie the work of the Global Ecobrick Alliance and the global ecobrick movement.

 Read more about the Ayyew concept in an essay by GEA principal Russell Maier: